ndexbio/ndexpackagebundler/src/docs/NDEx_Installation_Instructions.rst

         seconds for automatic reloading of My Account page for logged in users.
         Default value is ``0`` (no automatic reloading).

       * ``ndexServerUri`` Specifies the ndex server in use.
-Currently, NDEx only supports http protocol.
-Support of https will be added in future releases.
+From version 2.5.2, NDEx only supports https protocol.

       * ``idleTime`` Specifies the amount of time (in seconds) after which the user is automatically logged out for inactivity.
 Default value is: ``3600``